-THE WORLD ECONOMIC FORUM says beneficial outcomes should be the focus when making choices about technology.
+THE WORLD ECONOMIC FORUM says beneficial outcomes should be foremost when technology is on the agenda.

-Technology reflects its makers, they say, and our focus needs to be on not only on what technologies are being made but how they are being made.
+The focus needs to be on not only on what technologies are being made but how they are being made, the paper argues.
 What are the underlying ethics and values?

 - New tools – a six-step process to convert aspirations to outcomes